worseTyler/MarkdownBlogs/2021/01/virtual-greenscreen-obs/index.md

 ### Add Chroma Key to the NDI Source

-Finally, we need to remove the virtual greenscreen.
+Finally, we need to remove the virtual green screen.
 To do this, right-click on the NDI Source and select Filters.

 ![Selecting Filters within NDI](https://intellitect.com/wp-content/uploads/2021/01/image-17.png "Mastering Virtual Greenscreen with OBS and Microsoft Teams")